-Thus, in 2003, Edna Brown became the first Acorn Foundation donor and seeded the first personal endowment fund ever in the New Zealand Community Foundations network.
+Thus, in 2003, Edna Brown became the first Acorn Foundation donor and seeded the first personal invested fund to be managed by the NZ Community Foundations network.

 It was certainly a leap of faith on the part of the executors of Edna’s estate, as Community Foundations were not at all well-known in NZ and the model, at that stage, was unproven here.

-It turns out that was a very good leap of faith, fast forward to 2021 and Edna’s endowment fund has given out more than the original gift (total grants made to date are $67,922); and the original gift has grown to be $97,913.
+It turns out that it was a very good leap of faith, fast forward to 2023 and Edna’s endowment fund has given out more than the original gift (total grants made to date are $75,839); and the original gift has grown to be $93,252.

-We often use Edna Brown’s fund example, as it’s the oldest endowment fund in our young network, so we know how it has actually grown and given out over time.
+We often use Edna Brown’s fund example, as it’s the oldest endowment fund managed by our young network, so we know how it has actually grown and given out over time.